DeprecatedCode/oauth2lib/README.txt

     (1A) Authorization Request :: OAuth 2 Section 4.1.1

-        [For browser apps this happens in an iframe]
+        [For browser apps this happens in the window]
         Request: GET /get_authorization_code
                         ?response_type=code
                         &client_id={CLIENT_ID}